Additive and geometric transversality of fractal sets in the integers: Open directions

 The $rs$-adics is a non-Archimedean regime in which it is easy to ask questions analogous to those asked in this work.
+Furstenberg proved in \cite[Theorem 3]{furstenbergtransversality} an analogue of \cref{thm_furstenberg} in the $rs$-adics.

-Following Furstenberg \cite{furstenbergtransversality}, note that the maps $\Phi_r$ and $\Phi_s$, with domains extended to $\Z$, are uniformly continuous with respect to the $rs$-adic metric on $\Z$, and therefore extend to continuous transformations of the set of $rs$-adic integers, $\Z_{rs}$.
+Following Furstenberg, note that the maps $\Phi_r$ and $\Phi_s$, with domains extended to $\Z$, are uniformly continuous with respect to the $rs$-adic metric on $\Z$, and therefore extend to continuous transformations of the set of $rs$-adic integers, $\Z_{rs}$.
 As a compact metric space, there is a natural Hausdorff dimension to measure the size of subsets of $\Z_{rs}$.
 Let us call a set $X \subseteq \Z_{rs}$ \define{$\times r$-invariant} if it is closed and $\Phi_r X \subseteq X$.